yunxuanyan/SeaSurfaceViewer/README.md

 ## Quick Start

-`git clone https://github.com/yunxuanyan/SeaSurfaceViewer.git` to download the project packages, and run `cd sea-surface-viewer` to get into the project directory, then `npm install` to install dependency, lastly, run `ng serve` and navigate to `http://localhost:4200/`.
+`git clone https://github.com/yunxuanyan/SeaSurfaceViewer.git` to download the project packages, and run `cd SeaSurfaceViewer` to get into the project directory, then `npm install` to install dependency, lastly, run `ng serve` and navigate to `http://localhost:4200/`.

 ## Development server